arcus-azure/arcus.webapi/docs/preview/features/security/auth/shared-access-key.md

 ```

 For this setup to work, an Arcus secret store is required as the provided secret name (in this case `"shared-access-key-name"`) will be looked up.
-See [our offical documentation](https://security.arcus-azure.net/features/secret-store/) for more information about setting this up.
+See [our official documentation](https://security.arcus-azure.net/features/secret-store/) for more information about setting this up.

 ## Enforce shared access key authentication per controller or operation